docker/labs/dockercon-us/docker-cloud/README.md

 For instance if you see `ssh <username>@<hostname>` you would actually type something like `ssh labuser@v111node0-adaflds023asdf-23423kjl.appnet.com`

 You will be asked to SSH into various nodes.
-These nodes are referred to as **v111node0**, **v111node1** etc. These tags correspond to the very beginning of the hostnames you will find in your welcome email.
+These nodes are referred to as **v111node0** and **v111node1** (optional) etc.

 ## <a name="prerequisites"></a>Task 0: Prerequisites

 In order to complete this lab, you will need the following:

 - A Docker ID
-- A management host (you can use your laptop or one of the Azure nodes supplied in your registration email)
+- A management host (you can use your laptop or a virtual machine with Docker Engine 1.11)
+- A managed node which needs to be a virtual machine running Docker Engine 1.11
 - A GitHub account
 - Git installed locally on your machine (if you are using your machine for the *management host*)